MechMadHog/michaelmacdonagh.net/README.md

-# My Personal Site
+# My Professional Site

-This is the source code for my personal website, [mechmadhog.com](https://mechmadhog.com), built using:
+This is the source code for my professional website, [michaelmacdonagh.net](https://michaelmacdonagh.net), built using:

 - **Jekyll** (a static site generator)
-- **GitHub Pages** (for free hosting)
+- **GitHub Pages** (for hosting)
-- **Markdown** (for writing all content)
+- **Markdown** (for writing content)
-- **custom** theme (clean, minimal styling)
+- **custom** theme (minimal, CV-friendly design)

 ---

 ## 🧠 What’s Here

-- Personal blog / About Me
+- Professional portfolio of projects
-- Possible Portfolio of projects
+- CV / Resume
-- Contact and social media links
+- Skills and services overview
-- Logo and favicon
+- Contact information
-- Fully static, no JavaScript frameworks
+- Clean, minimal styling — built for recruiters and clients

 ---